 Our first stop was the Topiary Garden Park, a 7-acre space that’s perfect for wandering.
 Situated on what used to be the early-19th century Old Deaf School Park, this space is pretty unique.
 Called “the only public park of its kind, not only in Ohio, but in the world as well,” by the City of Columbus site, this is a garden that recreates — in shaped hedges — A Sunday Afternoon on the Island of La Grande Jatte, the famous impressionist painting by Georges Seurat that visitors to the Art Institute of Chicago may well be familiar with.

 Across the Scioto River from Bicentennial Park is the Center of Science and Industry (COSI).
 This place makes science, tech, space, dinosaur and natural history lovers of all ages giddy.
 Most families have a kid (or adult!) who will go crazy over COSI, and this museum itself is worth the trip to Columbus.
-Check ahead to see what special exhibits you can see when you visit.
+Don’t miss the COSI Science Festival from April 29–May 2, packing four days with interactive science demonstrations and other hands-on experiments.

 What to eat in Columbus, Ohio